AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/social-learning-web-user.md

 ## How to curate content as a SME? {#howtocuratecontentasasme}

-1. On creation of a new post or board by a user, the SME gets a notification displaying that a post on a board is awaiting curation.&nbsp;
+1. On creation of a new post or board by a user, the SME gets a notification displaying that a post on a board is awaiting curation.

    ![](assets/curation-awaitingnotification.png)